Standard J: Operational history

 Although produced in large numbers, its four-cylinder Hall-Scott A-7a engine was unreliable and vibrated badly.
 While JN-4 production outnumbered J-1s by about two to one in June 1918, fatalities in JN-4s versus J-1s numbered about seven to one due to the limited use of the J-1s.
 Few later production J-1s left their delivery crates.

 In June 1918, all Standard J-1s were grounded, although training remained intensive.
 Sufficient JN-4s were available to meet training needs, and at $2,000 per aircraft it was not cost-effective to convert them to use Curtiss OX-5 engines.
 Contracts for 2,600+ JS-1s were canceled, and those not used for ground instruction by the US Army were sold as surplus or scrapped.
 Curtiss, which produced its competitor (the Curtiss JN) bought surplus J-1s which they modified with different powerplants, for resale.

+In January.
+1919 on the 1920 fiscal year Army Appropriation Bill hearings, it was described as:

+We have no machine that is obsolete with the exception of the Standard J-1, which was discussed this morning.
+That plane would have never been built in this country for training purposes had it not been for the fact that we could not get enough Curtiss machines, that is the JN machine.
+The fact is that we knew the machinewas not a good machine, but it served its purpose, and we did a lot of training with that machine, but it became dangerous; it was over-surfaced.
+Then the four cylinder Hall-Scott motor vibrated so badly that the machine never worked satisfactorily.
+It was underpowered... we built it knowing that it was not satisfactory, but it was the only way we could get machines in use.
+It was put in storage, finally, because we had plenty of the Curtiss machines at that time.